hpssjellis/spark-core-web-page-html-control/README.md

 Dec 15, 2015

-I just added an index.html for http://www.evothings.com
+I just added an index.html for http://www.evothings.com (remember that spark-web.ino still needs to be flashed to the photon for a webpage to be able to communicate with it.)